just95/toml.dart/example/README.md

  - [`./filesystem_config_loader`][toml-dart/example/filesystem_config_loader] contains an example for how to load a configuration file in the Dart VM from the local filesystem.

+ - [`./filesystem_config_saver`][toml-dart/example/filesystem_config_saver] contains an example for how to save a configuration file in the Dart VM to the local filesystem.

  - [`./flutter_example`][toml-dart/example/flutter_example] contains a Flutter example for how to use the `toml.dart` library to decode a TOML document as an asset string.

  - [`./http_config_loader`][toml-dart/example/http_config_loader] contains an example for how to load a configuration file in the browser via HTTP.